 AmeriCorps Programs must provide a modest living allowance to all Full-Time AmeriCorps Members and programs have the option of providing living allowances to less than Full-Time members.
 Pay periods are determined by the program.
-However, each member must receive a living allowance in equal amounts over the term of service regardless of absences.15 Deductions should be made for federal and state income taxes (where applicable) and FICA.
+Deductions should be made for federal and state income taxes (where applicable) and FICA.
 Members must submit timesheets for each service period to the program.
-Members should not log zero hours during a pay period, but if they do, they should still be paid their living allowance.16 If a member is not completing service for a long period of time, based on your policies and procedures, the member should be suspended.
-A program is not required to provide the member's living allowance to the member while they are suspended.
+Members who have an extended break in service can be suspended in eGrants.
+A program cannot provide the member a living allowance while they are on long-term suspension.

 Service Term Minimum # of Hours Minimum Living Maximum Total Living

 Allowance Allowance

-Full-time 1700 \$12,530 \$25,060
+Full-time 1700 \$13,732 \$27,464

-One-year Half-time 900 n/a \$13,265
+One-year Half-time 900 n/a \$14,539

-Reduced Half-time 675 n/a \$9,950
+Reduced Half-time 675 n/a \$10,905

-Quarter-time 450 n/a \$6,635
+Quarter-time 450 n/a \$7,270

-Minimum-time 300 n/a \$4,420
+Minimum-time 300 n/a \$4,847